cpb-/cpb-/README.md

 The list of the speakers (and the subjects of their talks) will be available soon.

+On may 18th a "Paris Embedded" meetup will also take place after 19h CEST.
+Feel free to join us, more details [here](https://www.meetup.com/ParisEmbedded/events/285646787/).

 <!--
 **cpb-/cpb-** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.